VIJAY8807360492/QRdecomposition/README.md

 ## Program:'''
 '''
-Program to QR decomposition using the Gram-Schmidt method Developed by: G.Mithi jain
+Program to QR decomposition using the Gram-Schmidt method Developed by: vijay k
-RegisterNumber: 24001881
+RegisterNumber: 24901153
 '''
 import numpy as np
 def QR_Decomposition(A):